pan-dya/Computer-Physics-FP/README.md

 - Landing at specific angle
 - How far the skier jump

+## Program manual
+In order to start the program, it simply just runs the code in any IDE that supports the python language.
+After that, there will be a form that the user should input in order to start the simulation.
+Below is the image on how to start the simulation :

 ## Project Member (L4BC)
 - Christopher Alexander Tjiandra (2502019230)
 - Pandya Limawan (2502022433)